dashscope/dash-cookbook/README.md

 adapt to different application requirements.
 It is currently integrated into 🦜️🔗[LangChain](https://python.langchain.com/docs/integrations/vectorstores/dashvector) as well.

-## 🚀 ModelStudio

-[ModelStudio](https://bailian.console.aliyun.com/#/home) is a one-stop large-scale model development platform.
-It provides complete model service tools and full-chain application development kits for enterprise customers and individual developers, pre-installing rich capability plugins, providing convenient integration methods such as RAG and Assistant API, and efficiently completing the construction of large-scale model applications.

 # ✨Examples
 This repository will host examples for accomplishing various tasks by